tokamak-network/Canonical-cross-chain-swap/README.md

 **1. Request on L2 with address: 0xd61337c07fa197742301E74fD0AF6318049f16a6 (requester)**

-make sure you have the private key in the .env file for the requester address.
+Make sure you have the private key in the .env file for the requester address.
 ADJUST the parameters in the requestOP.js file:

     l1token: "0x0000000000000000000000000000000000000000", // ETH on L1